audit4j/audit4j-http/README.md

-# Audit4j HTTP integration suit.
+# Audit4j HTTP integration suite.

 Following set of audit4j HTTP plugins can be used to audit events in varipus environments and tools.